jacobc2700/personal-website/README.md

 - Change green to blue for modal buttons (light mode).
 - Add different particles for light mode home page (check other branch: weird-dark-mode).
 - Order the previous projects by text length.
+- Maybe just get rid of the bootstrap darkly???